adamkali/sharpie.nvim/README.md

 # sharpie.nvim

-A Neovim plugin for viewing and navigating C# class structure using LSP symbols with a TUI interface.
+A Neovim plugin for viewing and navigating C# and Go code structure using LSP symbols with a TUI interface.

 ## Features

+- **Multi-Language Support**: Works with both C# and Go files with automatic language detection
-- **Symbol Tree View**: Display namespaces, classes, methods, properties, and more in a structured preview window
+- **Symbol Tree View**: Display namespaces, classes, methods, properties, functions, structs, interfaces, and more in a structured preview window
-- **LSP Integration**: Uses C# language server (OmniSharp, csharp-ls) for accurate symbol information
+- **LSP Integration**:
+  - C#: OmniSharp or csharp-ls
+  - Go: gopls
+- **Language-Specific Features**:
+  - **C#**: Async/await indicators, Task<T> return types, access modifiers
+  - **Go**: Method receivers, channel directions, exported/unexported symbols, goroutine detection, error returns
 - **Quick Navigation**: Jump to symbol definitions and navigate through references
 - **Fuzzy Search**: Search symbols using Telescope or FZF
 - **Symbol Highlighting**: Highlight all occurrences of a symbol in the buffer